roloum/store/README.md

  - AWS APIGateway for accessing the functions (CORS is enabled in order to grant access for requests from dev environments)
  - DynamoDB for the database

+ There are two components in the application:
+ - api/internal/store/cart: contains the logic for all the functionality related to the shopping cart (create cart, add, update and delete item)
+ - api/internal/store/item: for now, it contains the logic to return the list of items

+ I am using the fat lambda approach, so there are two main binaries:
+  - bin/cart: receives GET, POST, PATCH and DELETE requests
+  - bin/item: receives GET requests

+## Database design
+I am using the single table design approach for DynamoDB, overloading the keys to store multiple entities.

+There are 3 entities in the application:
+ - Category
+ - Item
+ - Cart

+There is a 1-N relationship between Category and Item.
+There is a N-N relationship between Cart and Item.

+## Frontend component
+The frontend application is implemented using React.
+It requires npm to run.

 # API Endpoints
 There are 5 API endpoints: